Teaching Language Models Mechanistic Explainability Through MechSMILES: Other architectures

 \section{Other architectures}

 To display the capability of this format to be learnt by decoder-only models as well, we trained 4 models based on the LLaMa architecture on our 4 main tasks.
 These trainings have been performed on the FlowER dataset, being the biggest available, as a proof of concept that the environment could be used to train decoder-only architecture.
-However, seeing their performances were lower than the T5-based models, as can be seen in Table \ref{tab: main_perf_results}, the results of the main paper are reported for the encoder-decoder models.